Reading in the Content Areas

 In the ClassroomOffer this site to students who wish to use digital devices to read.
 Keep in mind that many of the selections are older, in the public domain due to the expiration of copyright.
 ENL/ESL and SPED students may benefit from being able to hear or see books in a different way.
 Use the texts you find as language to analyze or manipulate on your interactive whiteboard to teach reading comprehension skills, parts of speech, transition words, vocabulary study, and writing style.
 Allow students to copy/paste text into the whiteboard software so they can "work with words" from literary works instead of worksheets.

 Grades7 to 12

 In the ClassroomUse this site to encourage your students to read about science outside of the classroom.
 Share the link on your website or class wiki.
 Start by assigning an article to students and have them highlight and annotate important information and questions they have and discuss it in class or on a blog.
 Have students use a digital tool like Hypothesis, reviewed here, for highlighting and annotating.
-If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Loose Leaves, reviewed here.
-This blog creator requires no registration.
+If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Weebly, reviewed here.
 Or, if you are teaching a unit on something specific, such as Earthquakes, once students have learned essential vocabulary, have them read the issue and follow the links on the page.
 Have students discuss in class what they have learned.
 Then, have small groups create "Top Five Facts" to summarize what they have learned.
 Challenge students to create a talking avatar using a photo or other image (legally permitted to be reproduced).
 The avatars can be used to explain the "Top Five Facts" the group wishes to share with the class.
 Use a site such as Blabberize, reviewed here.
 Reading teachers can also use the articles on this site for reading comprehension practice with nonfiction selections.